Japanese Primer

 Japanese has three scripts: hiragana, katakana, and kanji.

 Together, hiragana and katakana are called "kana."
 Kana is a syllabary akin to the English alphabet.
 Kanji are Chinese characters, logograms, although the Japanese have also introduced additional characters unique to Japanese.
-You will need to learn all hiragana, all katakana, and a subset of the kanji to achieve basic fluency as written Japanese combines all three scripts.
+You will need to learn all hiragana, all katakana, and a subset of the kanji to achieve basic literacy as written Japanese combines all three scripts.
 For example, here is a sentence in Japanese that says, "Alice studies Japanese," which uses elements of all three scripts: アリスは日本語を勉強する。

 Learning the Kana

 There are roughly 50 characters in modern hiragana and 50 characters in modern katakana.
 Additionally, there are two diacritical marks (゛ and ゜) which can be added after many characters to modify their sounds.
 Lastly, there are some special kana forms used to produce sounds common outside of Japanese but not native to Japanese itself, such as ディ for "dee," which is a combination of "de" and a small "i."
-We recommend you simply rote memorize the kana with your spaced repition tool.
+I recommend you simply rote memorize the kana with your spaced repition tool.

 For recognition, an entry in your tool could simply feature one kana character on the question side and the English pronunciation on the answer side.
 For example: